 Overview of Coral Springs

-Coral Springs is a great place to live, and Coral Springs apartments for rent can connect you to all that this family-friendly city has to offer.
+Coral Springs apartments can connect you to all that this family-friendly city has to offer.
 In fact, the city was named the No. 44 best place to live in the United States in 2010, according to CNN/Money.
 The Sunshine State provides the perfect backdrop for this town with the traditional South Florida way of life.
 The city is picturesque, as strict building codes were created to uphold aesthetic appeal and ensure that all structures are visually cohesive.
-There are only a handful of tall buildings in town, allowing the 126,000 residents of Coral Springs to enjoy unobstructed views of the beautiful Florida sunsets.
+There are only a handful of tall buildings in town, allowing the residents of Coral Springs to enjoy unobstructed views of the beautiful Florida sunsets.

 Although there are no major universities within the Coral Springs city limits, the surrounding area is home to Florida Atlantic University, Broward College and Palm Beach State College.
 Students willing to have a slightly longer commute are well-situated to live in Coral Springs apartments and attend one of the numerous options available in the metropolis of Miami, located about 42 miles away.
-Coral Springs also has a large public school system for younger students, receiving a GreatSchools city rating of 7 out of 10.
+Coral Springs also has a large public school system for younger students.

 If you're looking for employment, Coral Springs has numerous opportunities in management, sales and office occupations, with 67 percent of the population working in these fields.
 South Florida is also home to a number of Fortune 500 companies, including Office Depot, AutoNation and World Fuel Services.